Links

 Session Cookies

-The most common way to authenticate a user's session in a browser application is to user browser session cookies.
-A session cookie is can store simple user information like the ID token recieved through the auth flow or just a simple user id.
-You can then use this session cookie to validate the user's session in your app every subsequent request on the server.
+The most common method to authenticate a user's session in a browser application is by using session cookies.
+A session cookie can store simple user information, such as the ID token received through the authentication flow or a basic user ID.
+You can use this session cookie to validate the user's session for every subsequent server request.

-As a developer you can set and reset expiry times on the session cookie to control how long the user is logged in for but most web frameworks have built-in support for session cookies.
+As a developer, you can set and reset expiry times on the session cookie to control the duration of the user's login.
+Most web frameworks have built-in support for session cookies.

-You may also choose to store session information on the server (e.g. Redis) and only store a session key in the cookie to facilitate the lookup.
+Alternatively, you can store session information on the server (e.g., Redis) and use a session key in the cookie for lookup.

 Session Storage

-If you are building a single page application (SPA) without a backend you can use browsers session storage to store tokens.
+For single-page applications (SPAs) without a backend, you can use browser session storage to store tokens.

-For added security, it is recommended you obtain an tokens using the PKCE flow.
-PKCE feature is currently in development.
-See [https://github.com/proofzero/rollupid/issues/1671](https://github.com/proofzero/rollupid/issues/1671)
+For added security, it is recommended to obtain tokens using the PKCE flow, which is currently in development.
+See https://github.com/proofzero/rollupid/issues/1671.

 Native Applications

-The most common way to authenticate users in a native application is to use a on device secure storage to store tokens and maintain user sessions after the auth flow.
-The major difference with native apps is that you will need to use a webview or browser to complete the auth flow.
-This works by setting the redirect URL to a custom URL scheme you register for your app.
+The most common way to authenticate users in a native application is by using on-device secure storage to store tokens and maintain user sessions after the authentication flow.
+The primary difference with native apps is that you will need to use a WebView or browser to complete the authentication flow.
+This is achieved by setting the redirect URL to a custom URL scheme you register for your app.

-When Rollup redirects to this URL your app will be able to pick up the exchange code, complete the auth flow, and recieve the ID and access tokens.
+When Rollup redirects to this URL, your app can pick up the exchange code, complete the authentication flow, and receive the ID and access tokens.

 Logging Out